gustavvopenna/GithubTopics-ReactNative/README.md

 # GithubTopics

+Search featured Github topics easily and save your recent searches and see the topic details.

+## Technologies

-💻🆕 Build with React 16.8 (Hooks), React Native, Styled Components, Expo, GitHub API, Context API as Global State Management System
+Build with React 16.8 (Hooks), React Native, Styled Components, Expo, GitHub API and Context API as Global State Management System.

 ## Installation